Mike Cornell

-Michael Cornell (born December 5, 1986) is a professional Canadian football linebacker.
-He went undrafted in the 2009 CFL Draft.
+Michael Cornell (born December 5, 1986) is a Canadian former professional football linebacker.
+He went undrafted in the 2009 CFL draft.
 He played CIS football for the Ottawa Gee-Gees.
 He started his professional career playing for the Calgary Stampeders of the Canadian Football League, but was released on May 10, 2011.
-He is currently playing for the Edmonton Eskimos of the CFL.
+His last season was in 2014, when he played for the Winnipeg Blue Bombers of the CFL.